 Dental veneers are another cosmetic treatment that can help you prevent further yellowing of your teeth while also fixing certain kinds of cosmetic damage.

 Teeth can also be recontoured by removing material.
 The dentist will use precise instruments and his knowledge of dental anatomy to reshape your teeth to stop improper seating or to eliminate sharp edges after a fracture.

 Dentures are prosthesis that replace part or all of a patient’s smile.
-They are custom fit for each individual, and take a few weeks to get used to using.
-They are removable and have their own cleaning regime.
+They are custom-fit for each individual, they are removable, and have their own cleaning regimen.

-Also known as clear-aligner treatment.
-These are orthodontic, transparent aligners that incrementally adjust teeth over time.
-These are a great alternative to braces.
+Invisalign® is a type of orthodontic, clear-aligner treatment.
+These transparent aligners incrementally adjust teeth over time and serve as a great, less visible, less intrusive alternative to braces.